- Location: Delaware

 The DMV accident reporting procedure is summarized in section five.
 Essentially, you are required to report all accidents, especially the more serious ones such as those involving driving under the influence (DUI), but if there is no damage or injury you may just exchange insurance information.

-If your insurance company doesn't provide you with an accident report form you can use the one included in section five of the manual.
+If your insurance company doesn't provide you with an accident report form you can use the one included in the manual.